 "God almighty, Imer!
 You can't be serious," Lewis said.

 "We wanted to make a statement, so proceed with it.
-If you can't handle this, go work on something else."
+If you can't handle this, work on something else."

 "No, I'll stay.
 We can't have this fail."

-They watched, on the outside city camera, John Merrick and his daughter file into the restaurantMerrick,walk.
+They watched John Merrick, and his daughter walk into the restaurant.
 Lewis, Imer, and Yilka waited patiently for forty-five minutes for the Merricks to finish their lunch and approach the restaurant’s glass entry doors.
 Yilka addressed Nick and Lukas on the RoboTaxi’s phone.

 "They're coming out.
+Wax both John Merrick and his daughter.
 Get into position, boys."

 Lewis watched the RoboTaxi come around the corner and stop parallel to the restaurant.
 Nick and Lukas stepped out and took a position halfway between the entrance to Barney's and the intersection.
-A couple of pedestrians were walking past, and a veiled Muslim woman sat on a bench at the corner bus stop.
+A few pedestrians were walking past, and a veiled Muslim woman sat on a bench at the corner bus stop.

 John and Ronnie Merrick stepped out of the restaurant, laughing about something.
-They turned toward the intersection.
+Veronica used her cell phone to summon the company’s Tesla.

-At that moment, all the security cameras that Imer, Lewis, and Yilka were watching all froze,"What is going on, Yilka?"
+At that moment, all the security cameras that Imer, Lewis, and Yilka were watching froze.

+"What is going on, Yilka?"

 "We've lost everything, Boss.
 All the cameras are frozen.
 We're blind."